The GALAH survey: tracing the Galactic disk with Open Clusters: Elements other than iron: galactic trends and chemical evolution

-The most interesting feature regarding the odd-$z$ elements is Al, which shows a behaviour similar to that of $\alpha$-elements, such as Mg and Si.
-This is in agreement with the findings from solar twins (e.g., \citealt{Bedell18,Casali20}) and open clusters (e.g., \citealt{Yong12}).
+Even though Na is mainly produced by core collapse SNe, with contribution percentages similar to those of O, Mg, and Si (\citealt{Kobayashi20}, and references therein), there is no trend between [Na/Fe] and age.
+However, the peculiarity of this element, in comparison to the other $\alpha$-elements, is that its synthesis is controlled by the neutron excess \citep{Timmes95}, meaning that the Na mass produced in SNe is highly dependent from the stellar metallicity (see Fig. 5 in \citealt{Kobayashi06}).
+Thus, the oldest generations of stars, those with the lowest metallicity, did not deliver to the interstellar medium as much Na as the later core collapse SNe progenitor did.
+As a result, the distribution of clusters in the [Na/Fe]-age diagram is flat.
+Similarly, also the [Na/Fe]-r$_{\rm guid}$ diagram shows a flat distribution which is consistent to other $\alpha$-elements such as Mg and to what is previously observed by \citep{Yong12}.

-Even though also Na is mainly produced by core collapse SNe, with contribution percentages similar to those of O, Mg, and Si (\citealt{Kobayashi20}, and references therein), there is no clear trend between [Na/Fe] and age.
-On the other hand, the innermost clusters seem the richest of Na.
-This behaviour is more similar to that of the iron-peak elements Mn and Ni, rather than the $\alpha$-elements.
+Conversely to Na, the [Al/Fe]-age diagram shows a neat positive trend, resembling the behaviour of $\alpha$-elements.
+In fact, accordingly to models of stellar nucleosynthesis, Al has a contribution from core collapse SNe similar to that of O and Mg.
+Similarities in the nucleosynthetic evolution of Al and $\alpha$-elements are also observed in solar twins (e.g., \citealt{Bedell18,Casali20}) and previous studies of open clusters (e.g., \citealt{Yong12}).
+It is also interesting to point out that, among all the elements analysed here, [Al/Fe] shows the steepest correlation with age.
+For this reason, the Al element is commonly used in chemical clocks \citep{Spina18,Casali20}.
+However, [Al/Fe] also shows a correlation with r$_{\rm guid}$ which is undesirable for reliable age indicators.